-- Form E and divorce – We can help you or you as a couple prepare for the legal process by gathering together a full and complete breakdown of the relevant financial information and suggesting practical steps to help you develop budgets that reflect both current and anticipated future income and expenses.
+- Form E, spending plans and divorce – We can help you as an individual or you as a couple prepare for the legal process by gathering together a full and complete breakdown of the relevant financial information and suggesting practical steps to help you develop spending plans that reflect both current and anticipated future income and expenses.

 - We can work with you individually or together, to understand the reality of the financial situation, assess what you have and what you need to go forward.
 Using spreadsheets and cash flow forecasts, we can model different outcomes, helping you evaluate which options could be viable and exploring the financial implications of different possibilities.

-- Please note Simonne, our Financial Coach, is not a Lawyer, Mediator or Financial Advisor.
+Please note, Kim is not a Lawyer, Mediator or Financial Advisor.
 She does not offer advice on legal decisions or financial settlements.
 What she can offer as a Financial Coach is complementary to, not instead of, other professional roles in the divorce process.

 - Get started with this free Spending Plan worksheet, designed for separation and divorce

 - Read our blog series on the practical and emotional sides to finances in divorce